 The LYNX Blue Line Extension project spans 9.3-miles from 7th Street Station in Uptown Charlotte through the NoDA (North Davidson) and University areas.

 For the LYNX Light Rail I-485 Station survey project, SEPI collected cross-section data along 400 feet of both tracks one and two.
 Field procedures were conducted to establish control points by GPS.
-The cross-section of the rails and station were taken by utilizing Robotic Total Station.
-Data collected allowed for temperature variations, settling, and other aspects that could be effecting movement in the tracks.
+The cross-section of the rails and station were taken by utilizing Robotic Total Station and high definition 3D laser scanning.
+Data collected allowed for temperature variations, settling, and other aspects that could affect movement in the tracks.

 SEPI conducted one night-time visit to verify the difference between temperature effects on overhead power.
 A spread sheet was developed along with a CADD drawing to indicate the degree of movement of each point located within 25 foot cross-sections for the 400 foot length of the station and extending 75 feet beyond each end of the station.